f5devcentral/f5-xc-terraform-examples/workflow-guides/bot/deploy-botdefense-against-automated-threats-on-regional-edges-with-f5xc/README.rst

 Steps:
 ^^^^^^

-You can use the Kubernetes manifest called airflask.yaml located in the `airline-app directory <https://github.com/f5devcentral/f5-xc-waap-terraform-examples/tree/main/workflow-guides/bot/deploy-botdefense-against-automated-threats-on-regional-edges-with-f5xc/airline-app>`__ to bring up the pod in your vk8s environment
+You can download the Kubernetes manifest called airflask.yaml located in the `airline-app directory <https://github.com/f5devcentral/f5-xc-waap-terraform-examples/tree/main/workflow-guides/bot/deploy-botdefense-against-automated-threats-on-regional-edges-with-f5xc/airline-app>`__ to bring up the pod in your vk8s environment

 Creating your Namespace:
 ================